-Netflix’s new documentary Crime Scene: The Vanishing at the Cecil Hotel aims to shed light on the mysterious death of 21-year-old Canadian student Elisa Lam.
+Netflix’s true crime docuseries Crime Scene: The Vanishing at the Cecil Hotel focuses on the mysterious death of Elisa Lam.

-On February 19th, 2013, Elisa’s body was found in a water tank on top of the LA-based hotel, weeks after she went missing on February 1st.
+The 21-year-old Canadian student’s body was found in a water tank on top of the LA-based hotel on 19th February 2013, weeks after she went missing on 1st February.

-Here’s everything you need to know about the hotel featured in the Netflix series, including all the incidents that have taken place here or nearby, serial killers who stayed there and whether it’s still open today.
+From Elisa Lam's death to the case of Dorothy Jean Purcell, read on for everything you need to know about the incidents that have taken place at the hotel or nearby, serial killers who stayed there and whether it's still open today.

 Elisa Lam's death

 More like this